TrushaLalla/Overcoming-Communication-Difficulties-at-Exclusive-Books/README.md

 Whether the store has stock;</br>
 and if not, whether they want staff to check with other branches and possibly order it.</br>

-It allows users to store and retrieve book details seamlessly through a JSON-based storage system, ensuring fast and efficient lookups.The landing page called form1 which is displayed beautifully using relative pictures, different fonts and a simple background making it easy to read, follow and an interactive and colourful window form for them.
+It allows users to store and retrieve book details seamlessly through a JSON-based storage system, ensuring fast and efficient lookups.The landing page called form1 which is displayed beautifully using relative pictures attracting the targetted audience only, different fonts and a simple background making it easy to read, follow and an interactive and colourful window form for them.

 <h2>Goals for this project</h2>